-- a) In our opinion, the Company is in compliance with Section 177 and 188 of the Companies Act, 2013 with respect to applicable transactions with the related parties and the details of related party transactions have been disclosed in the standalone financial statements as required by the applicable accounting standards. - b) Internal Audit System: In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business.
-We have considered the internal audit reports for the year under audit, issued to the Company during the year and till date, in determining the nature, timing and extent of our audit procedures a) According to the information and explanations given to us and based on our examination of the records of the company, the company has not entered into any non-cash transactions with directors or persons connected with him.
-Accordingly, paragraph 3(xv) of the Order is not applicable.
+a) In our opinion, the Company is in compliance with Section 177 and 188 of the Companies Act, 2013 with respect to applicable transactions with the related parties and the details of related party transactions have been disclosed in the standalone financial statements as required by the applicable accounting standards.

+(xiv) Internal Audit System:

+a) In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business.

+b) We have considered the internal audit reports for the year under audit, issued to the Company during the year and till date, in determining the nature, timing and extent of our audit procedures.

-(xiv) Non-cash Transactions:
+(xv) Non-cash Transactions: